m1ari/Sandals/README.md

 The code has been succesfully tested on the ground running two RTTY modules at 600 baud or a single RTTY module and single DominoEX module (NB: using the gpio header it's only possible to use a single DominoEX radio as this requires PWM).

+Further Details of this Project (and flights when they happen) will be details on the [Project Website] [2]

 No warranty of the fitness of this code for any purpose is given, As it's directly accessing the memory used for the GPIO interface it could cause kernel panics (or worse), backup and backup often.
 You have been warned!

 GPS Class